tanumkroken/beonet_api/README.md

-# Beosound Core for Home Assistant
+# Open API 3.0 for Bang & Olufsen products using the beonet http API

 ## Installation